-If you would like to fundraise during this challenging time, but aren’t sure how to do it during restrictions or are stuck for what to do for your event, we have some safe fundraising guidelines and ideas to help get you started.
+If you would like to fundraise during this challenging time, but aren’t sure how to do it during restrictions or are stuck for what to do for your event, we have some safe fundraising guidelines and ideas below to help get you started.

 Sue Ryder supports people through the most difficult times of their lives.
 Whether that’s a terminal illness, the loss of a loved one or a neurological condition, fundraising by our supporters allows us to continue to be there when it really matters.